matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 decrypted a message.
 For these purposes, a session that has not received any messages should use its creation time as the time that it last received a message.
-A client may expire old sessions by defining a maximum number of olm sessions that it will maintain for each device, and expiring sessions on a Least Recently Used basis.
-The maximum number of olm sessions maintained per device should be at least 4.
+A client may expire old sessions by defining a maximum number of Olm sessions that it will maintain for each device, and expiring sessions on a Least Recently Used basis.
+The maximum number of Olm sessions maintained per device should be at least 4.

 ###### Recovering from undecryptable messages